Does Rain Clean Solar Panels? The Honest Answer

 Not all rain is equal when it comes to solar cleaning.
 Australian rainfall quality varies significantly:

-- High-pollution areas: Rain near industrial zones, highways, or airports carries particulates that deposit on glass as rain dries.
+• High-pollution areas: Rain near industrial zones, highways, or airports carries particulates.
+These deposit on glass as rain dries.

 Understanding your local rainfall quality helps you set realistic expectations for what rain will and won’t accomplish between professional cleans.